-If you are interested in using these models in your class, would like to discuss models for a specific object, or want to arrange a time for students to attend a workshop on building digital object models using the museum collection, contact Beth Fischer, Postdoctoral Fellow in Digital Humanities.
+If you are interested in using these models in your class, would like to discuss models for a specific object, or want to arrange a time for students to attend a workshop on building digital object models using the museum collection, contact Beth Fischer, Assistant Curator for Digital Learning & Research.

 Photogrammetry